-Moreover, the general tendency in studies on language attitudes is largely to rely on direct methods such as self-reports (see Price & Tamburelli, 2020 for an overview) or - when wishing to employ less explicit measures - on the Matched Guise Technique (Lambert et al., 1960) or its variations (e.g., Markel et al., 1967).
-However, although often presented as an implicit measure of attitudes (e.g. Pantos, 2019), the Matched Guise Test is unlikely to qualify as an implicit measure due to the fact that it involves explicit instructions (Pharao & Kristiansen, 2019; Kristiansen, 2015): while participants may not be aware that the task focuses on language in particular, they are nevertheless made explicitly aware that they are required to express value judgements (Casasanto, Grondelaers & van Hout, 2015).
-For this reason, some refer to the MGT as an indirect method (or 'instrument', e.g. McKenzie & McNeill, 2023) but an explicit measure (see also Loureiro-Rodríguez & Acar, 2022).
+Moreover, the general tendency in studies on language attitudes is largely to rely on direct methods such as self-reports (see Price & Tamburelli, 2020 for an overview) or -when wishing to employ less explicit measures-on the Matched Guise Technique (Lambert et al., 1960) or its variations (e.g., Markel et al., 1967).
+However, although often presented as an implicit measure of attitudes (e.g., Pantos, 2019), the Matched Guise Technique is unlikely to qualify as an implicit measure due to the fact that it involves explicit instructions (Kristiansen, 2015; Pharao & Kristiansen, 2019): while participants may not be aware that the task focuses specifically on language, they are nevertheless made explicitly aware that they are required to express value judgments (Casasanto et al., 2015).
+For this reason, some refer to the MGT as an indirect method (or "instrument," e.g., McKenzie & McNeill, 2023) but an explicit measure (see also Loureiro-Rodríguez & Acar, 2022).

-A measure that is more widely accepted as implicit and that has been increasingly adopted in the study of language attitudes is the Implicit Association Test (Greenwald, McGhee & Schwartz, 1998).
-This methodological choice is generally motivated by the fact that the MGT - while involving covert components and generally considered implicit in the linguistic literature (e.g., Rosseel & Grondelaers, 2019) - is nevertheless susceptible to conscious control of responses, something which the IAT is designed to minimise via its reaction time component.
-Hence the IAT has been used in several sociolinguistic contexts where an implicit measure was required, including in the study of attitudes towards dialectal variants of American English (Campbell-Kibler, 2012) and of Belgian-Dutch (Rosseel, 2022), non-native or foreign accents (Pantos & Perkins, 2012; Roessel, Schoel & Stahlberg, 2018), and the relation between vernacular and standard varieties in minority language situations (Vari & Tamburelli, 2023).
+A measure that is more widely accepted as implicit and that has been increasingly adopted in the study of language attitudes is the Implicit Association Test (Greenwald et al., 1998).
+This methodological choice is generally motivated by the fact that the MGT-while involving covert components and generally considered implicit in the linguistic literature (e.g., Rosseel & Grondelaers, 2019)-is nevertheless susceptible to conscious control of responses, something which the IAT is designed to minimize via its reaction time component.
+Hence the IAT has been used in several sociolinguistic contexts where an implicit measure was required, including in the study of attitudes toward dialectal variants of American English (Campbell-Kibler, 2012) and of Belgian-Dutch (Rosseel, 2022), non-native or foreign accents (Pantos & Perkins, 2013; Rosseel et al., 2018), and the relation between vernacular and standard varieties in minority language situations (Vari & Tamburelli, 2023).

-In sum, at least four points emerge from the literature: (1) MGT is an indirect method unlikely to constitute an implicit measure due to the explicitness of its instructions (2) IAT is generally accepted to be an implicit method (3) there is no research to date on how measurements collected via these typologically different methods impact actual linguistic behaviour (4) there is lack of knowledge on how attitudes measured via different methods may be affected by different language policies.
+In sum, at least four points emerge from the literature: (1) MGT is an indirect method unlikely to constitute an implicit measure due to the explicitness of its instructions; (2) IAT is generally accepted to be an implicit method; (3) there is no research to date on how measurements collected via these typologically different methods impact actual linguistic behavior; (4) there is lack of knowledge on how attitudes measured via different methods may be affected by different language policies.
 This paper aims to shed light on these points by investigating the following research questions: